cadeyrn/bookmarks-organizer/README.md

 - Detects redirects and offers the automatic correction of individual or all redirects
 - Whitelist feature to exclude bookmarks from future broken bookmark checks
 - Internal skip list for domains that are known as not validatable for technical reasons
+- Light and dark user interface, depending on your Firefox preference

 ### Shortcuts